 Audi's 'S' series of performance models is well established.
 The brand's 'SQ' range less so.
 Those two letters designate performance versions of the company's SUVs and the SQ model line was originated with the SQ5 of 2013, which was followed by the larger SQ7 of 2016.

-Curiously, there’s never been an SQ3 to widen the scope for this sub-franchise - only a wild RS Q3 variant that few could afford.
+Curiously, there's never been an SQ3 to widen the scope for this sub-franchise - only a wild RS Q3 variant that few could afford.
 But in 2018, we did get this car, the SQ2, which really amounted to precisely that.
 With all the engineering ingredients we would have expected from an SQ3.
-Do they all add up here?
-Let’s see.
+Do they all add up here in this improved version launched in 2020?
+Let's see.

 Design and Build

-’S’-model Audis specialise in subtle yet potent visual adornment and the SQ2 doesn’t deviate from this policy.
-Assertive air intakes in the front bumper feature unique vanes and can be ringed by broad, black accents.
-There’s sports suspension which lowers the car 20mm further towards terra firma.
+'S'-model Audis specialise in subtle yet potent visual adornment and the SQ2 doesn't deviate from this policy.
+This improved model gets a slightly lower octagonal grille flanked by upgraded full-LED headlights.
+The design of the large implied air intakes surrounded by wide frames in selenite silver is also more expressive, and narrow slits between the radiator grille and the bonnet pay homage to the design of the iconic Audi Sport quattro.
+As before, assertive air intakes in the front bumper feature unique vanes and can be ringed by broad, black accents.
+There's sports suspension which lowers the car 20mm further towards terra firma.
 And the rear end features no fewer than four exhaust pipes.

-Inside, there are the expected sports seats but they position you a little higher up than some ex-hot hatch drivers might like.
-This is one of Audi’s older cockpit designs, but the circular air vents and soft moulded dash top still look good.
+Inside, trimming for the doors, air vents and gear lever has been upgraded.
+Audi's 12.3-inch Virtual Cockpit instrument binnacle screen is now standard and there's an improved 8.3-inch 'MMI navigation plus' centre dash infotainment screen operable by natural language voice control.
+As before, there are the expected sports seats but they position you a little higher up than some ex-hot hatch drivers might like.
+This is one of Audi's older cockpit designs, but the circular air vents and soft moulded dash top still look good.
 Good enough though, for a £40,000 car?
 That might be a matter for more debate.
-In standard form, this model only gets a 7-inch centre-dash infotainment display, controlled via a rotary dial behind the gear selector.
-Most buyers though, tend to upgrade this monitor to the 8.3-inch screen that comes packaged with the brand’s impressive Virtual Cockpit digital instrument cluster.

 Otherwise, though, things are much as they would be in any other Q2.
 Which means that rear seat space offers 650mm of legroom and 930mm of headroom.
 That's pretty similar to what you'd get in an A3 Sportback (comfortable for two adults but a squash for three).
 Out back, there's a 355-litre boot.